redhat-appstudio/infra-deployments/README.md

 The prerequisites are:

 - You must have `kubectl`, `oc`, `jq`, `openssl`, `realpath` and [`yq`](https://github.com/mikefarah/yq) installed.
 - You must have `kubectl` and `oc` pointing to an existing OpenShift cluster, that you wish to deploy to.
-Alternatively, you can configure a OpenShift Local to deploy to.
+Alternatively, you can configure a OpenShift Local (formerly CRC) to deploy to.
 - You must have another `kubeconfig` pointing to an existing kcp instance, that you wish to deploy to.
 You can use either a CPS or a local kcp instance.
 - The script `./hack/setup/install-pre-req.sh` will install these prerequisites for you, if they're not already installed.

-### Optional: OpenShift Local Setup
+### Optional: OpenShift Local (formerly CRC) Setup

 If you don't already have a test OpenShift cluster available, OpenShift Local is a popular option.
 It runs a small OpenShift cluster in a single VM on your local workstation.